 Step 3: Also, check the "Recalculate Workbook before saving" option if you like to make sure that the workbook calculation is always current.
 You can uncheck it if you want to calculate the formula using the F9 key before you exit.

 Solution 3: Avoid Volatile Formula

-As we told earlier, volatile formulas are one of the reasons for this problem.
-So, the best thing is to get rid of volatile formula to speed up your Excel.
+As we told you earlier, volatile formulas are one of the reasons for this problem.
+So, the best thing is to get rid of the volatile formula to speed up your Excel.
 Some examples of volatile formulas are NOW, INDIRECT, OFFSET, etc. For instance, if you use the INDIRECT formula in a cell, and when you make any change, then the formula will also be recalculated.

 So, the volatile functions take more processing speed, and then, you end up facing the slow Excel speed.
 Thus, avoid using the volatile formula or if you can't, then try to minimize its use.